Twitter is working on a subscription platform codenamed Gryphon

 A remote contractor position listed on LinkedIn is seeking a backend Scala software engineer to work for Gryphon, a team that is split across Twitter hubs in San Francisco, New York, and London.
 According to the post, Gryphon constitutes a mixture of frontend and backend engineers who are “working closely together to deliver something new at Twitter,” and involves rebuilding some of Twitter’s services to “produce a subscription management platform.”

 A second position for senior full-stack software engineer, listed on Twitter’s career portal, also mentions a new subscription platform that can “be reused by other teams” in the future.
-Aside from that, not a great deal is known about Twitter’s plans, however we do know that it is a close collaboration between Gryphon and the Twitter.com and payments team.
-The successful hire will “lead the payment and subscription client work” according to the listing.
+Aside from that, not a great deal is known about Twitter’s plans, however we do know that it is a close collaboration between Gryphon, Twitter.com, and its payments team.
+The successful hire will “lead the payment and subscription client work,” according to the listing.

-This news will undoubtedly lead to a great deal of speculation as to why Twitter is cooking up, with speculation likely to mount that it is developing a premium version of the service that removes ads and affords certain customizations not available on the free product.
+This news will undoubtedly lead to significant discussion around what Twitter is cooking up, including speculation that it is developing a premium version that removes ads and affords certain customizations not available on the free product.
+In truth, subscriptions could open up a whole new world of products and apps that leverage Twitter’s vast reach and swathes of data, or it could help position Twitter as a viable business for creators and influencers.
+In effect, Twitter could be building something similar to Patreon.

+Twitter explored paid subscriptions for TweetDeck in the past, though this previous endeavor seemingly went nowhere beyond carrying out surveys to see what people would be willing to pay for.
+This time around, Twitter appears far more serious in its push to build a consumer product it can monetize sans advertisements.
+With its user numbers and revenues failing to hit the giddy heights of Facebook, subscriptions could offer new ways for it to increase engagement, loyalty, and — importantly — its bottom line.

 VentureBeat has reached out to Twitter for clarification on what this new subscription platform is for, and will update here when or if we hear back.